Comparison of Interactive Media Design School Options in Denver, CO

 Arapahoe Community College

 Arapahoe Community College (ACC), established in 1965, was the first community college in the Denver area.
-The school offers over 130 certificate and associate's degree programs on its three campuses, including programs in computer graphics and Web design.
+The school offers more than 100 certificate and associate's degree programs on its three campuses, including programs in computer graphics and Web design.

 Computer Graphics Certificate